sceccotti89/Distributed-File-System/README.md

 Optional parameters:

+- `-f [--file] <path>` file used to configure the initial parameters.
+If present this must be the only specified option
 - `-p [--port] <value>` port used to listen the incoming requests
 - `-a [--addr] <value>` set the ip address of the node
 - `-n [--node] <arg>` add a new node, where arg is in the format `hostname:port:nodeType`